carbon-language/carbon-lang/docs/design/variadics.md

-most operations, if any of the operands have a pack type, all pack-type operands must have the same shape, the type of the whole operation will have the same shape, and the component types are found by iterating through the input pack types component-wise, performing ordinary scalar type-checking for the operation.
+most operations, if any of the operands have a pack type, all pack-type operands must have the same shape, the type of the whole operation will have the same shape, and the component types are found by iterating through the input pack types component-wise, performing ordinary singular type-checking for the operation.

-Typechecking a variadic pattern is much like typechecking a variadic expression: we proceed bottom-up, generalizing the scalar typechecking rules to apply component-wise to variadics, and so forth.
+Typechecking a variadic pattern is much like typechecking a variadic expression: we proceed bottom-up, generalizing the singular typechecking rules to apply component-wise to variadics, and so forth.
 The most notable difference is that patterns can contain name bindings, whose types are determined by symbolically evaluating the type portion of the binding.